-Dr. Clayman is a co-founder of Flexion Therapeutics and has served as our President, Chief Executive Officer, and as one of our directors since our inception in 2007.
-Dr. Clayman also serves on the Board of Directors of Akebia Therapeutics and Anokion, both biopharmaceutical companies.
-Previously, Dr. Clayman had a lengthy career at Eli Lilly and Company, a global pharmaceutical company, where he was most recently Vice President, Lilly Research Laboratories, and General Manager of Chorus, Lilly’s early-phase development accelerator.
-During his career at Lilly, Dr. Clayman also led its Global Regulatory Affairs division; the Cardiovascular Discovery Research and Clinical Investigation, Research and Development at Advanced Cardiovascular Systems, a medical device subsidiary of Lilly; the Internal Medicine Division; the Lilly Clinic, Lilly’s dedicated Phase 1 unit; and served as Chair of Lilly’s Bioethics Committee.
+Dr. Clayman is a co-founder of Flexion Therapeutics and has served as our President, Chief Executive Officer and as one of our directors since our inception in 2007.
+Dr. Clayman also serves as the Chairman of the board of directors of both Anokion SA and Ribometrix.
+Previously, Dr. Clayman had a lengthy career at Eli Lilly and Company, where he was most recently Vice President, Lilly Research Laboratories, and General Manager of Chorus, Lilly’s early-phase development accelerator.
+During his career at Lilly, Dr. Clayman also led its Global Regulatory Affairs division, the Cardiovascular Discovery Research and Clinical Investigation, Research and Development at Advanced Cardiovascular Systems, a medical device subsidiary of Lilly, the Internal Medicine Division, the Lilly Clinic, Lilly’s dedicated Phase 1 unit, and served as Chair of Lilly’s Bioethics Committee.
 Prior to his tenure at Lilly, Dr. Clayman was an Assistant Professor in the School of Medicine at the University of Pennsylvania, where his research centered on the immunopathogenesis of renal disease.
 Dr. Clayman is the recipient of the Physician Scientist Award from the National Institutes of Health.
-He earned a BA, cum laude, from Yale University and an MD from the University of California, San Diego School of Medicine.
+Dr. Clayman earned a B.A., cum laude, from Yale University and an M.D. from the University of California, San Diego School of Medicine.
 Following an internship and residency in Internal Medicine at the University of California, San Francisco Moffitt Hospitals, Dr. Clayman completed clinical and research fellowships in Nephrology at the University of Pennsylvania.

 Mr. Leblanc has extensive experience in pharmaceutical development and operations with an emphasis on novel drug delivery systems.
-Most recently, Mr. Leblanc spent over 4 years as the Director of Pharmaceutical Development at Merck Serono in Geneva, Switzerland, where he was globally responsible for drug product and process development of all large molecule programs throughout the development life cycle.
+Most recently, Mr. Leblanc spent over four years as the Director of Pharmaceutical Development at Merck Serono in Geneva, Switzerland, where he was globally responsible for drug product and process development of all large molecule programs throughout the development life cycle.
 Prior to this, he spent 11 years at Alkermes, Inc. in various positions, specializing in the characterization and development of manufacturing processes for PLGA based drug delivery programs as well as the start-up and operation of Alkermes’ internal manufacturing processes for Nutropin Depot®, Vivitrol®, as well as Risperdal Consta®.
-He holds a BS degree from Syracuse University in Chemical Engineering and a joint MS from University of Pennsylvania School of Engineering and the Wharton School in Technology Management.
+He holds a B.S. from Syracuse University in Chemical Engineering and a joint M.S. from University of Pennsylvania School of Engineering and the Wharton School in Technology Management.

-Mr. Levine holds a bachelor of arts degree from Binghamton University, SUNY, and a juris doctor degree from Washington University School of Law in St. Louis.
+Mr. Levine holds a B.A. from Binghamton University, SUNY, and a J.D. from Washington University School of Law in St. Louis.

-Ms. Willwerth has more than 20 years of experience in pharmaceutical development.
-She joined Flexion Therapeutics from Viacell, where she was a member of the company’s Executive Management team and served as Vice President, Product Development, with management responsibility for the company’s interdisciplinary cellular therapy and fertility preservation development programs.
-Ms. Willwerth previously served as Senior Director, Product Development at The Medicines Company, where she focused on cardiovascular therapy clinical and product development.
+Ms. Willwerth has more than 25 years of experience in pharmaceutical development.
+Most recently, Ms. Willwerth served as Flexion’s Senior Vice President of Program Management and Strategy, and in her expanded role she continues to lead the planning and execution of our strategic vision and business priorities and have accountability for Flexion’s portfolio development efforts and Human Resources activities.
+Ms. Willwerth joined Flexion Therapeutics from Viacell, where she was a member of the company’s Executive Management team and served as Vice President, Product Development, with management responsibility for the company’s interdisciplinary cellular therapy and fertility preservation development programs.
+She previously served as Senior Director, Product Development at The Medicines Company, where she focused on cardiovascular therapy clinical and product development.
 Prior to that, she held a number of ascendant clinical operations positions at Astra Pharmaceuticals and Biopure Corporation.
-Ms. Willwerth holds a BS in Biology, with high distinction, from Worcester Polytechnic Institute.
+Ms. Willwerth holds a B.S. in Biology, with high distinction, from Worcester Polytechnic Institute.